himanshuo/life-of-learning/articles/OS/process_synchronization.md

 ##### preemptive vs. non-preemptive
 Note that the solution has two different approaches depending on whether the kernel is preemptive or non-preemptive.

+preemptive = process can be preempted (moved from runnng state to blocked state) by kernel

+non-preemptive = process runs until it exits kernel mode, blocks or voluntarily yields CPU.

+Both are similar.
+Both refer to moving from running to blocked state.
+Difference is that preemptive means that *something other than the process (namely the kernel)* is allowed to preempt the process. non-preemptive means that only the process can do it.

+A non-preemptive kernel is essentially free from race conditions because only the kernel process running can change the data while the kernel process is running.

 ### Petersons solution
 assume that load and store are machine-language instructions that are atomic (cannot be interrupted).